-- 17. If DEP's decisions and actions in connection with the Gypsum Supply Agreement with CTG were reasonable and prudent, then DEP's payments of liquidated damages to CTG can be recovered as fuel-related costs pursuant to N.C.G.S. § 62-133.2(a1)(9). - 18.
-The evidence of record is insufficient to enable the Commission to determine whether DEP's decisions and actions in connection with the Gypsum Supply Agreement with CTG were prudent and reasonable.
-As a result, it is appropriate for the Commission to receive additional evidence and hold a further hearing on the issue of whether DEP's decisions and actions in connection with the Gypsum Supply Agreement with CTG were prudent and reasonable. - 19.
-The evidence of record is sufficient to enable the Commission to set rates for DEP's interim fuel cost recovery based on DEP's fuel and fuel-related costs other than the actual damages and liquidated damages paid and to be paid by DEP under the Gypsum Supply Agreement. - 20.
-For the purpose of setting DEP's interim fuel cost recovery, DEP's proposed test year N.C. retail fuel and fuel-related costs should be adjusted by removing liquidated damages in the amount of \$6,640,945 and removing the judgment payment in the amount of \$619,200 for purposes of determining the under-recovery and EMFs.
-Further, DEP's proposed and projected N.C. retail fuel and fuel-related costs must be adjusted by removing \$5,181,120 for such costs for the purposes of determining the prospective fuel and fuel-related factors for the billing period. - 21.
-The Company's baseload plants were generally managed prudently and efficiently during the test period so as to minimize fuel and fuel-related costs. - 22.
-The decisions and actions of DEP in connection with the outage at the H.B.
-Robinson Nuclear Station Plant (Robinson plant) in the fall of 2018 for refueling (Robinson Refueling Outage) were prudent and reasonable.
-The outage extension resulted from causes beyond the control of the Company, including a shortage of qualified labor resources, which was exacerbated by extensive hurricane activity that occurred during the period of the outage. - 23.
-It is appropriate for DEP to recover the replacement power costs resulting from the Robinson Refueling Outage, including the extended period of the outage. - 24.
-The Company's fuel and reagent procurement and power purchasing practices during the test period were reasonable and prudent.
+- 15. When payments made by the Company under the Gypsum Supply Agreement for liquidated damages are netted against the revenues received by the Company for the sale of gypsum under the Gypsum Supply Agreement, the Company experienced a loss resulting from the sale of gypsum. - 16.
+Because the Company experienced a net loss resulting from the sale of gypsum under the Gypsum Supply Agreement, it is proper to allow the Company to recover through fuel rates the liquidated damages paid in connection with the Gypsum Supply Agreement. - 17.
+The Company's baseload plants were generally managed prudently and efficiently during the test period so as to minimize fuel and fuel-related costs. - 18.
+The decision and actions of DEP in connection with the outage at the H.B.
+Robinson Nuclear Station Plant ("Robinson plant") in the fall of 2018 for refueling ("Robinson Refueling Outage") were prudent and reasonable.
+The outage extension resulted from causes beyond the control of the Company, including a shortage of qualified labor resources, which was exacerbated by extensive hurricane activity that occurred during the period of the outage. - 19.
+No party to this proceeding recommended any adjustment to deny recovery for the costs of replacement power incurred by the Company during the Robinson Refueling Outage. - 20.
+It is appropriate for DEP to recover the replacement power costs resulting from the Robinson Refueling Outage, including the extended period of the outage.

+System MWh Generated

+- 21. The Company's fuel and reagent procurement and power purchasing practices during the test period were reasonable and prudent.
 However, given DEP's increased reliance on natural gas and the resulting increased risk of under-recoveries if natural gas prices are not forecasted as accurately as possible, the Company should evaluate historic price fluctuations and whether its current method of forecasting and hedging programs should be adjusted to mitigate the risk of significant under-recovery of fuel costs.
-The Company shall report the results of this evaluation in the next fuel proceeding.

-25. The test period per book system sales are 62,568,164 megawatt-hours (MWh).
+The Company shall report the results of this evaluation in the next fuel proceeding. - 22.
+The test period per book system sales are 62,568,164 megawatt-hours ("MWh").
 The test period per book system generation and purchased power is 70,945,428 MWh (net of auxiliary use) and is categorized as follows:

+Net Generation Type

-Net Generation Type System MWh Generated
+11ct Generation Type System WWW Generated

 Coal 8,081,365

 Natural Gas, Oil, and Biomass 23,239,469

 Nuclear 27,748,149

 Hydro - Conventional 848,406

 Solar 227,472

-Purchased Power - subject to economic dispatch
+Purchased Power - subject to economic dispatch or curta ailment 5,601,750

-or curtailment 5,601,750

 Other Purchased Power 5,198,817

-Total Net Generation (may not add to sum due to roundi ng) 70,945,428
+Total Net Generation (may not add to sum due to roundi ing) 70,945,428

-26. The North Carolina retail test period sales, adjusted for customer growth and weather, for use in calculating the EMF are 37,693,746 MWh.
+23. The North Carolina retail test period sales, adjusted for customer growth and weather, for use in calculating the EMF are 37,693,746 MWh.
 The adjusted North Carolina retail customer class MWh sales are as follows:

 N.C.
 Retail Customer Class Adjusted NC Retail MWh Sales

 Residential 16,022,203

 Small General Service 1,941,728

 Medium General Service 11,007,307

 Large General Service 8,368,542

 Lighting 353,965

-Total (may not add to sum due to rounding) 37,693,746
+Total (may not add to sum due to rounding) 37.693.746

-- 27. The appropriate nuclear capacity factor for use in this proceeding is 94.62%. - 28.
+- 24. The appropriate nuclear capacity factor for use in this proceeding is 94.62%. - 25.
 The projected billing period system generation and purchased power for use in this proceeding in accordance with projected billing period system sales is 71,517,770 MWh and is categorized as follows: